-Getting carrot plants to form roots or carrot roots that become gnarled are amongst the more common carrot growing problems.
+Getting carrot plants to form roots or carrot roots that become gnarled are among the more common carrot growing problems.
 The following article centers on how to get carrots to grow properly.
 So if you have carrots not forming, click here to learn more.

 Carrot weevils are tiny beetles with big appetites for carrots and related plants.
-Once they?re established, these insects can devastate your carrot, celery and parsley crops.
+Once they're established, these insects can devastate your carrot, celery and parsley crops.
 Click this article to find out about carrot weevil management.

 Because carrots are hidden below ground, they can become infected with disease that you may not notice until you harvest your crop.
 But if you watch your carrots carefully, you may detect disease symptoms above ground.
 This article will help.